simonmichael/hledger_site/src/index.md

 ...
 ```

-hledger web is a web UI you can use locally or over the internet.
+hledger web is a web UI, so you don't have to use the terminal.
-You can see a read-only instance with more complex data at
+You can see a read-only instance with more complex data here:
 **[demo.hledger.org](https://demo.hledger.org)**.

 ```